KIZI/IRAPI/nutch-plugin/README.md

 * JDK 1.7
 * ant

-Use of this plugin includes modification of Nutch source code.
+Use of this plugin requires modification of the Nutch source code.

 1. copy all java files in folder *"org/apache/nutch/media/model/"* under package *$NUTCH_HOME/src/java/org/apache/nutch/media*